vkurenkov/graphy-db/README.md

 The main class to create a Query.
 The following examples will help you understand its syntas:

-To get all Nodes mathcing particular `nodeDescription`:
+To get all Nodes matching particular `nodeDescription`:
 ```C#
 var query = new Query(engine);